TimHanewich/ranger/readme.md

 Save and exit!
 Next time you reboot, that script will be run.

-## How to capture images through USB web cam
-See [this repo](https://github.com/TimHanewich/Raspberry-Pi-Capturing-Images) on how to do that!

-## Notable Commits
-- `f64b55bba3cd3c5fcbd638805026b2ee7ca7c1e0` - final commit before pivoting to smaller double-18650 battery pack (instead of 4S LiPo).

 ## Raspbian Lite Flash on Raspberry Pi Zero W on November 25, 2024
 Hostname: ranger.local
 Username: tim